ahb108/rcarbon/README.md

 [![R-CMD-check](https://github.com/ahb108/rcarbon/workflows/R-CMD-check/badge.svg)](https://github.com/ahb108/rcarbon/actions)
 # rcarbon <img src="/logo/rcarbon_logo.png" align="right" />

 This package enables the calibration and analysis of radiocarbon dates, often but not exclusively for the purposes of archaeological research.
-It includes functions not only for basic calibration, uncalibration, and plotting of one or more dates, but also a statistical framework for building demographic and related longitudinal inferences from aggregate radiocarbon date lists, including: Monte-Carlo simulation test (Timpson et al 2014), random mark permutation test (Crema et al 2016, Bevan et al 2017) point-to-point test (Edinborough et al 2017), and spatial permutation test (Crema, Bevan, and Shennan 2017).
+It includes functions not only for basic calibration, uncalibration, and plotting of one or more dates, but also a statistical framework for building demographic and related longitudinal inferences from aggregate radiocarbon date lists, including: Monte-Carlo simulation tests (Timpson et al 2014), random mark permutation tests (Crema et al 2016, Bevan et al 2017), a point-to-point test (Edinborough et al 2017), and spatial permutation tests (Crema, Bevan, and Shennan 2017).
 For more details see the associated paper (Crema and Bevan 2021).

 To install the stable version from CRAN: